bazuker/browserbro/README.md

 # BrowserBro 😎
 BrowserBro is a simple HTTP server and a collection of plugins that are useful for web scraping, testing and many other things.
+With browserBro you can turn any website into an API.

 At its core, BrowserBro is using [Rod](https://github.com/go-rod/rod), a high-level Go browser automation library.

-The goal of BrowserBro is to provide a simple yet powerful way to run browser automation scripts, without the need to manage the browser lifecycle.

 ## Plugins ⚙️
 BrowserBro comes with a collection of plugins that can be used to perform various tasks.